JOINT BASE SAN ANTONIO-RANDOLPH, Texas --

 The Department of the Air Force will implement several voluntary officer and enlisted force management programs for fiscal year 2021, including an expanded PALACE CHASE program and limited Active Duty Service Commitment waivers.

 These programs provide provisions for both enlisted and officer members who meet specified criteria.
-The application window runs Jan.
-20, 2021 through Apr.2, 2021.
+The LADSC application window runs Jan.
+20, 2021 through Apr.2, 2021, and the expanded PALACE CHASE program window will run Jan.
+20 through June 1, 2021.

 “Voluntary force management programs provide Airmen with flexible options to retire, separate or affiliate at times that suit their personal circumstances and allow the Department of the Air Force to balance certain specialties to ensure we meet the needs of the high-end fight,” said Col. Richard Cole, Chief, Military Sustainment and Transition Program Division.